Though it’s an evolutionary advantage, Dr. Difede points out, the problem is the body doesn’t always know how to turn off these feelings.

 “We don’t know how to dial down the risk,” says Dr. Difede, who is also a professor of psychology in psychiatry at Weill Cornell Medicine.
 “Our brain continues to look for the enemy.”
 This can lead to avoidance, increased substance use, intrusive thoughts, flashbacks, and lingering feelings of stress or a sense of vigilance.

-Complicating that response is the fact that COVID is an invisible, prolonged threat.
+Complicating that response is the fact that COVID has been an invisible, prolonged threat.

-She emphasizes that no matter who you are, this has been a uniquely challenging and traumatic year in many ways, compounded by reduced social connection as we retreated into our homes or isolated away from our loved ones to reduce the spread.
+She emphasizes that no matter who you are, this has been a uniquely challenging and traumatic time in many ways, compounded by reduced social connection as we retreated into our homes or isolated away from our loved ones for a time to reduce the spread.

 “Everyone has the same vulnerability, whether civilian or first responder,” she says.
-“There’s a dose relationship with trauma, and while health care workers and other front line workers may have had higher doses of trauma this past year, we’re all human and our brains are wired the same way.”
+“There’s a dose relationship with trauma, and while health care workers and other front line workers may have had higher doses of trauma, we’re all human and our brains are wired the same way.”

 “As humans, we often think that if the problem seems enormous, the solution has to be, and that isn’t really the case,” she says.